dcolinmorgan/pyNB/docs/SCENIC+ chapter.md

     --eRegulon_out_fname {output.eRegulons_extended}
 ```

 The output is a comprehensive table of eRegulons, detailing TF-Region-Gene triplets and their associated importance scores.
+This table serves as the primary resource for downstream analysis, such as visualizing network topology (Figure 1A) or assessing regulon activity in specific cell types.

 # Best Practices